estuary/flow/site/docs/concepts/derivations.md

 You may also provide an alternative **source schema**.
-Source schemas aide in processing third-party sources of data that you don't control, that can have unexpected schema changes without notice.
+Source schemas aide in processing third-party sources of data that you don't control, which can have unexpected schema changes without notice.
 You may want to capture this data with a minimal and very permissive schema.
-Then, a derivation can apply a significantly stricter source schema which verifies your current expectations of what the data _should_ be.
+Then, a derivation can apply a significantly stricter source schema, which verifies your current expectations of what the data _should_ be.
 If those expectations turn out to be wrong, little harm is done: your derivation is paused but the capture continues to run.
-You next update your transformations to account for the upstream changes and then continue without any data loss.
+You must simply update your transformations to account for the upstream changes and then continue without any data loss.

 ## Shuffles